tjira/acorn/README.md

 ## Examples

 All the examples are located in `example/input` folder.
-To run an example Hartree-Fock calculation, execute the `acorn -i example/input/hf.json` command from the project root.
+To run an example Hartree-Fock calculation, execute the corresponding example file using the `acorn -i example/input/hf.json` command from the project root.
 Feel free to explore all the examples.

 ## Credits